Chief Executive Jocelyn Hillman founded Working Chance from her kitchen

 So far we have helped secure over 1,350 work placements for the women we support.

-We now operate in communities and prisons across London, the South-East and Manchester.
+We now operate in communities and prisons across London and the South-East, and our Manchester office operates across the North of England and the Midlands.
 We also run the first recruitment office inside a UK prison at HMP Downview in Surrey, staffed by serving prisoners who have received specialist training.

 In 2015, we identified a ‘care-to-prison’ pipeline, with one-third of women prisoners in the UK having previous contact with the care system.
 We decided to expand our recruitment services to young women leaving care, to help them make the transition into the world of work and to try and reduce the number of women entering the prison system.